 Bulky for the slim wearer

 If you’re looking for excellent value for your money, the NRS Ion Kayak PFD is a great find.
-It’s a well-designed PFD for kayaking.
+It’s a well-designed PFD, making it a top contender!

 #2 Onyx MoveVent Dynamic Paddle Sports Life Vest